 Sylvan Peak is not heavily promoted and probably does not see more than a handful of visitors per year, mainly county highpoint enthusiasts or Black Hills residents desiring a challenge.
-Views of Harney Peak from the summit are outstanding.
-For those who would like to avoid crowded trails, who enjoy off-trail hiking, and who like a little solitude in reaching one of the Black Hills few 7,000-foot summits, this is a solid bet.
+Summit views of Black Elk Peak, Little Devils Tower and Cathedral Spires are outstanding.
+Also clearly visible nearby are St. Elmo Peak to the north and Buckhorn Mountain to the south-southwest.
+The Crazy Horse Monument is located to the west-southwest.
+For those who would like to avoid crowded trails, who enjoy off-trail hiking, and who like a little solitude in reaching one of the Black Hills few 7,000-foot summits, this summit is a solid bet.

 Getting There & Route